 Why is my external monitor not working?

-If your Mac has an external monitor connected with a 4K or higher resolution, and you notice Luna's connection is not stable or has dropped in resolution, try disconnecting the monitor to see if there is any difference.
+If your Mac has an external monitor with a 4K or higher resolution and Luna's connection is unstable or drops in resolution, try disconnecting the monitor to see if the issue improves.

 Image source: Rocket Yard, the official OWC blog

-If you have a Thunderbolt or USB device connected to the same Thunderbolt bus controller as Luna, there is a chance that the Thunderbolt or USB device will use most or all of the bandwidth from the Thunderbolt bus controller, and not leave enough bandwidth for Luna.
-This is common with Thunderbolt docks or hubs, or external monitors with resolutions of 4K and higher.
+If a Thunderbolt or USB device is connected to the same Thunderbolt bus controller as Luna, it may consume too much bandwidth, preventing Luna from functioning correctly.
+This is common with Thunderbolt docks, hubs, or external monitors with 4K+ resolution.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.